Which place is cheaper, Virginia Beach or Asheville?

 Virginia Beach gets a good bit of rain this time of year.
 It rains a lot this time of the year in Asheville.
 Asheville usually gets around the same amount of rain in July as Virginia Beach.
 Asheville gets 5.4 inches (137 mm) of rain, while Virginia Beach receives 5.7 inches (145 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Asheville and Virginia Beach.
 Most visitors come to Asheville for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area during these months.
 Also, the autumn months attract visitors to Virginia Beach because of the natural beauty of the area.

 In the autumn, Asheville is around the same temperature as Virginia Beach.
-Typically, the autumn temperatures in Asheville in October are around 64°F (18°C), and Virginia Beach is about 62°F (16°C).
+Typically, the autumn temperatures in Asheville in October average around 64°F (18°C), and Virginia Beach averages at about 62°F (16°C).